M2Q3: Isotopes, Atomic Mass, and Mass Spectrometry

 See an animation that explains mass spectrometry.
 Watch this video from the Royal Society for Chemistry for a brief description of the rudiments of mass spectrometry.

-Mass Spectrometry of Molecules
+Mass Spectrometry of Molecular Elements

 We’ve learned in the previous module on atoms and molecules that a chemical formula uses symbols and subscripts to represent the identity and abundance of atoms in a compound.
 But, how do we know this information?
 The previous section discussed the general analysis of the natural abundance of isotopes.
 Here, we’ll discuss simplified analysis of molecules through hard and soft ionization of molecules.